rutulsheladiya31/Linux-Commands/README.md

 ### 10) cat command
 ```

-=> Basicallt cat command has a multiple use.
+=> Basically cat command has a multiple use.
 ```

 1) create file